 |Virtualization Software Support|

 |Multi-VMstore||Tintri Global Center™|

-*** Effective capacity assumes a 2.2x capacity benefit of data reduction, which typically provides 2x-2.5x capacity saving from compression and deduplication from per-VM cloning.
-Effective capacity does not include savings from thin provisioning which typically provides an additional 2.3x capacity benefit (based on actual customer results)
+(d) Effective usable capacity assumes a data reduction ratio of 1.95x, but does not include savings from thin provisioning which typically provides an additional 2.3x capacity benefit (based on actual customer results)